Travel to South Africa for a unique opportunity on a truly diverse veterinary programme!

 Practice safely using a dart gun and test your aim using targets!

-Lectures may be theory or practical based and cover a wide rage of subjects; including capture pharmacology, endo + ecto-parasites, bandaging practice, common diseases, case studies, poaching, stitching practicals and welfare.
+Lectures may be theory or practical based and cover a wide range of subjects; including capture pharmacology, endo and ecto-parasites, bandaging practice, common diseases, case studies, poaching, stitching practicals and animal welfare.

-Accommodation is based in the stunning village of Chintsa East, near East London, in the Eastern Cape of South Africa.
+Accommodation is based in the stunning village of Cintsa East, near East London, in the Eastern Cape of South Africa.
 The Wild Coast is aptly named for it's beautiful, untouched coastline.

-Wi-fi is provided, as well as a washing machine for laundry.
+Wi-fi is provided, as well as a laundry service at around $4 - $5 per bag of laundry.

 For some aspects of the programme there are overnight stays in other areas, including working farms, game reserves and with local families.